 Atlassian Apps (also referred to as Add-ons or less often Plugins) are the organic part of the ecosystem.

 The aim is to not force companies to purchase features that they don't need, but rather have a core system and select the necessary complementary apps that fit the specific company needs.

-With the expanding popularity of Atlassian Software has come an increase in development of apps designed to work with it; particularly, for Jira Software, Jira Service Desk and Confluence.
+With the expanding popularity of Atlassian Software has come an increase in development of apps designed to work with it; particularly, for Jira Software, Jira Service Management and Confluence.
 In order to choose the app that fits you best, we recommend taking into account the following aspects:

 The usefulness of the given Atlassian App: Marketplace reviews

 As with Google Play Store or Apple iTunes, you can get some user insights about the apps both in statistical and written form.
 The personas of reviewers are displayed, hence the feedback is pretty reliable, even if not the single source of truth.

 Cloud, Server and Data Center solutions are all supported by Atlassian.
 The approval process contains numerous tests, and we strive to leverage all of our apps power by making them compliant with all platforms.
 While our flagship product completely covers those, some others have not gone through the approval process yet.
 Nevertheless, you can still be sure about the frictionless high performance.
 As you may see in a Bug Watcher Notifications review, one of our customers is using the server version "in a relatively large JIRA Data Center instance (thousands of users, millions of tickets, etc.)" and hasn't run into any issues since 2015.